 Phyllis J. Washington College of Education

-The Phyllis J. Washington College of Education is comprised of four academic departments:
+The Phyllis J. Washington College of Education is comprised of three academic departments:

 Mission: The Phyllis J. Washington College of Education shapes professional practices that contribute to the development of human potential.
 We are individuals in a community of lifelong learners, guided by respect for knowledge, human dignity, and ethical behavior.
 We work together producing and disseminating knowledge to advance the physical, emotional, and intellectual health of a diverse society.

-The College of Education coordinates the University of Montana Professional Education Unit, a unit comprised of initial teacher preparation at the elementary and secondary levels, and the advanced preparation of teachers, certified speech-language pathologists, educational leaders, school counselors, and school psychologists.
-The Departments of Teaching and Learning, Educational Leadership, and Counseling prepare professionals for careers in education with bachelor, master's, Education Specialist and Doctor of Education programs while the School Psychology Program, housed in the Psychology Department in the College of Humanities and Sciences, prepares students for careers in education with its master's, education specialist, and doctoral degrees.
+The College of Education coordinates the University of Montana Professional Education Unit, a unit comprised of initial teacher preparation at the elementary and secondary levels and the advanced preparation of teachers, educational leaders, and school counselors.
+The Departments of Teaching and Learning, Educational Leadership, and Counseling prepare professionals for careers in education with bachelor, master's, Education Specialist and Doctor of Education programs.
 These programs are organized to foster the development of learning communities and incorporate three basic themes: integration of knowledge and experience; cooperation among participants; and inclusiveness, caring, and respect for others.
 The Professional Education Unit at the University of Montana is accredited by the National Council for Accreditation of Teacher Education (NCATE).